What Is The Right Trailer Tongue Length?

 A Question (Edit) From A Reader

-As a thought experiment, let’s imagine an 8′ utility trailer with 4′ tongue.
+As a thought experiment, we will imagine an 8′ utility trailer with 4′ tongue.
 The axle is positioned so with an even load on the trailer bed, the resulting tongue load is 15%.
-(As described in the article “Where Does The Axle Go?“) Now, if we extend the tongue to 12′, the trailer would look ridiculous, but the tongue load would go down to 7.5% — half.
+(As described in the article “Where Does The Axle Go?“) Now, if we extend the tongue to 12′, the trailer would look ridiculous, but the tongue load would go down to 7.5% – half.
 The center of mass with respect to the axle is the same, so would the second case also tow stable?
 (Despite being outside the normal rule of thumb?)
 Are there other inherent stability benefits of trailer tongue length?

-Trailer Tongue Length Answers:
+Trailer Tongue Length Answers

-What’s With The Tongue Load And Stability Anyway?
+What is With The Tongue Load And Stability Anyway?

 Next, as your car comes down from the bump, the process goes the other way.
 The tongue pulls down and the load rotates back to where the tongue has Zero load.
 Then the trailer goes over a bump.
 The dynamic load switching causes some weird dynamics for the driver that feels like it is “bucking”.
 The same, but opposite, is true for a car going into a hole in the road.